uofa-cmput404/uofa-cmput404.github.io/content/labsignments/language.md

 1. Become familiar with course policies and expectations.
 2. Practice using LLMs while avoiding plagiarism.
-3. Explore the usage and limitations of LLMs when applied to CMPUT 404.
+3. Explore the usage and limitations of LLMs when applied to coding techniques & technologies commonly used in web applications.

 # Question 1 - Plagiarism & Citation